NetFACS/NetFACS/README.md

 )
 ```

-Now we have our angry.net, which is an ‘igraph’ object. ‘igraph’ is the
+Now we have our angry.net, which is an `igraph` object. ‘igraph’ is the
 most commonly used package for network analysis in R, so now we can use
 all the functions that have been developed for plotting and analysing
 networks.